-The objective of the study is to generate the crop coefficient curve of sunflower cv.
-BRS 323 adjusted for the northwest of Minas Gerais and elucidated the relationship between this coefficient and the leaf area index.
+In view of the above, it is necessary that the sunflower cv.
+BRS 323 has its Kc curve defined and adjusted for each region, in order to contribute to a better management of water resources.
+In this context, the objective of this study was to generate the crop coefficient curve of sunflower cv.
+BRS 323 adjusted for the northwest of Minas Gerais and elucidate the relationship between this coefficient and the leaf area index.